 It Is Vital For Organisations To Have Data Protection Audit GDPRJuly 30, 2019GDPR

 General Data Protection Regulations (GDPR) and the Data Protection Act (DPA) 2018 have imposed many new demands on UK businesses that store personal information.
-It is vital for businesses to comply to avoid the associated punishments.
+Moreover, it is vital for businesses to comply to avoid the associated punishments.

 Checklist for a GDPR Audit

 Performing an audit is necessary if you wish to adhere to GDPR.
-This means spending time documenting the personal details that your organization stores, and considering how these details are used.
-Every business should have the ability to carry out such an audit.
+This means spending time documenting the personal details that your organization stores, and considering the usage of these details.
+However, every business should have the ability to carry out such an audit.
 It’s not likely that you will require an expert consultant or lawyer to assist you in this task.

 Steps to Perform an Audit

 To carry out a data audit, ask yourself a few pertinent questions about the information you store and record your answers

 - What kinds of personal information do you keep? – Make a list of the information subject categories and other personal information you gather.
 For instance, existing staff information, information about previous staff, customer information, advertising databases, etc. Arrange this information by its’ nature, such as people’s addresses, names and purchasing track record.